 We always request the most recent eight quarters of data.
 Exhibit 4-3 indicates the new quarters of data being added to the data file.
 For family heads, the most recent data hold included data up through Q3 2021.
-For adult children, the timing of enrollment and addition to the NDNH sample
+For adult children, the timing of enrollment and addition to the NDNH sample matters because only the most recent eight quarters of data will be available.
+That is, an adult

 Second, information on study participants included in the pass-through file could be expanded to include additional baseline covariates, survey outcomes, and program use data.
 The "pass through variables" are variables that are provided by data users and are merged onto NDNH records.
 These variables allow for various types of analysis.
-To comply with privacy protections in place at the time, the original NDNH MOU between HUD and OCSE permitted only six pass-through variables, which were the bare minimum needed to estimate pairwise intervention impacts on employment and earnings for each intervention relative to UC.
+To comply with privacy protections in place at the time, the original NDNH MOU between HUD and OCSE permitted only six passthrough variables, which were the bare minimum needed to estimate pairwise intervention impacts on employment and earnings for each intervention relative to UC.
 The variables we passed through were (1) random assignment group; (2) random assignment groups for which the family appeared eligible at random assignment; (3) calendar quarter of random assignment; (4) site; (5) eligibility indicator (to distinguish families dropped from the final analysis sample); and (6) head of household indicator (to distinguish adult head of household from spouses or partners).